U.S. Department of Commerce Invests to Help Expand Victoria College Industrial Workforce Training Program

 “To ensure the Texas economy continues to expand, we must invest in training programs that give our workers the skills they need to compete and win in the 21st century economy,” said Governor Abbott.
 “I am grateful to Secretary Ross and the EDA for this investment in Victoria and will continue to work with them as create an even brighter future for all Texans.”

 “With the help of community, resilience, and sheer hard work, Texans have come a long way since Hurricane Harvey hit two years ago, but scars of its devastation still show throughout our state,” said Senator Cornyn.
 “I’m thankful to the Trump Administration for providing this federal grant to Victoria to enhance local workforce training and create local jobs.”

 “Victoria has come a long way since Hurricane Harvey, and a continued recovery depends on economic development and rebuilding our local industries,” said Representative Cloud.
 “The expansion of the workforce training program gives our community more educational opportunities and creates jobs.
 I’m looking forward to seeing the resulting economic growth.”

-This project was made possible by the regional planning efforts led by the Golden Crescent Regional Planning Commission, which EDA funds to help bring together the public and private sectors to create an economic development roadmap to strengthen the regional economy, support private capital investment, and create jobs.
+The project strengthens the regional economy with new training and a better-skilled workforce as the area works to recover from the damage of Hurricane Harvey.
+This project was made possible by the regional planning efforts led by Golden Crescent Regional Planning Commission (RPC).
+EDA funds Golden Crescent RPC to bring together the public and private sectors to create an economic development roadmap that strengthens the regional economy, supports private capital investment, and creates jobs.